teachamantofish/ehelp/archive/Instructions_saveGS_asTable.md

 columns: [{ title: "Term" }, { title: "Category" }, { title: "Definition" }];
 ```

-4. V. Imp. -> Press Save
+4. V. Imp. -> Press Save or Ctrl S.
-5. Deploy your script
+5. Deploy your script: Choose New Deployment
-6. Create a new deployment
+6: Configure fields.
+7. Click Deploy.
+8. Choose Authorize Access.
+9. Log in if asked to.
 7. A google script will be generated, open that script.

    - If it gives an error to open the file, then simply copy the URl and update it